 The majority of abstracts are informative.
 While they still do not critique or evaluate a work, they do more than describe it.
 A good informative abstract acts as a surrogate for the work itself.
 That is, the researcher presents and explains all the main arguments and the important results and evidence in the paper.
 An informative abstract includes the information that can be found in a descriptive abstract [purpose, methods, scope] but it also includes the results and conclusions of the research and the recommendations of the author.
 The length varies according to discipline, but an informative abstract is usually no more than 300 words in length.

 A highlight abstract is specifically written to attract the reader’s attention to the study.
-No pretence is made of there being either a balanced or complete picture of the paper and, in fact, incomplete and leading remarks may be used to spark the reader’s interest.
+No pretense is made of there being either a balanced or complete picture of the paper and, in fact, incomplete and leading remarks may be used to spark the reader’s interest.
 In that a highlight abstract cannot stand independent of its associated article, it is not a true abstract and, therefore, rarely used in academic writing.

 II.
 Writing Style

 Use the active voice when possible, but note that much of your abstract may require passive sentence constructions.
 Regardless, write your abstract using concise, but complete, sentences.
 Get to the point quickly and always use the past tense because you are reporting on a study that has been completed.

 Abstracts should be formatted as a single paragraph in a block format and with no paragraph indentations.
 In most cases, the abstract page immediately follows the title page.
 Do not number the page.
 Rules set forth in writing manual vary but, in general, you should center the word "Abstract" at the top of the page with double spacing between the heading and the abstract.
 The final sentences of an abstract concisely summarize your study’s conclusions, implications, or applications to practice and, if appropriate, can be followed by a statement about the need for additional research revealed from the findings.

 Composing Your Abstract